yashwan7896-source/purple-blooms/README.md

 Download and install TouchDesigner, then open the `my yash/touchdesign-purpleblooms` folder and download all the files . click on `purpleFlowersAAr.toe`. and  It will open automatically in TouchDesigner.

+This project requires `MediaPipe.tox`, which is too large to be hosted directly on GitHub.

+1. Download `MediaPipe.tox` from the latest Release
+2. Place it inside the toxes folder i.e yash:touchdesign-purpleblooms/toxes/

 Press **Play** to experience the visuals.

 If you enjoy this project, please consider ⭐ starring my repository. 😁